tantanGH/mdxvcat/README.md

 # fmtonedb
-OPM FM Tone Editor and Database for X680x0
+OPM Tone Editor and Database for X680x0